dianpeng/sql2awk/README.md

 # Status

-Bugs are expected for now, will do more tests :)
+It is not stable!
+Bugs are expected, will do more tests :)